MituuZ/convo-forge/docs/commands.md

 Switch or inspect the model type for the current profile.
 If no model type is specified, prints the profile's models.

+Active model is indicated by a `*` at the beginning of the line.

 Usage:

 `:model <model_type>`